adamcharnock/lightbus/docs/tutorial/installation.md

 ## 1.3.
 Installing Redis

-You will need Redis 5.0 or above in order to use Lightbus.
+You will need Redis (version 5 or above) in order to use Lightbus.

-You can install Redis 5.0 on macOS by either:
+You can install Redis on macOS by either:

 1. Using [Homebrew] (`brew install redis`), or
 2. Using docker (`docker run --rm -p 6379:6379 -d redis`)